canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 ![Naming a business conversion funnel from Canada.ca](/images/Naming_a_business_funnel_938x501.png  "Change in traffic to name search from Canada.ca")
 (Measured from Feb 4 to Apr 4 2017 and May 26 to July 24 2017.)

+We're sharing what we learned - talk to one of the team members from TBS: Miguel Borges-Porteous, Patrick Lajeunesse, Peter Smith, Lisa Fast, Gil Coté or from Innnovation Science and Economic Development Canada:  Annie Crombie, Monica Baxter-Burkitt (other people Corporations Canada etc) and Canada Revenue Agency: Shawn Arsenault, Joey Montpellier, and Ross Kippen.

+Annie Crombie from the ISED team spoke about the project at [World IA Day at Shopify in March] (https://medium.com/@AngelaCounter/world-ia-day-2017-shopify-365a36baa80)

 Explore more about Starting a business:
 * Use the Business menu at the top of the page to see the Canada.ca Starting a business steps and find out if your business name idea is unique by via the new Choosing a name step
 * More on the Steps template and research evidence in the post [User needs drive new templates: Steps](https://canada-ca.github.io/category/2017/08/09/evidence-based-template-designs.html)
 * The importance of the logic flow map for the Starting a business project in [Bringing logic to a government design sprint](https://www.linkedin.com/pulse/bringing-logic-government-design-sprint-lisa-fast)
-UK GDS blog on business optimization [Taking care of business on Gov.UK] (https://gds.blog.gov.uk/2017/07/18/taking-care-of-business-on-gov-uk/)
+* UK GDS on their business optimization project [Taking care of business on Gov.UK] (https://gds.blog.gov.uk/2017/07/18/taking-care-of-business-on-gov-uk/)